 Hamas puts Gaza deaths at over 20,000 as more foreigners set to leave

-The number of Palestinians killed in the Gaza Strip has risen to 20,057 since the start of the war, the Hamas-controlled health authority in the territory said on Friday.
+The number of Palestinians killed in the Gaza Strip has risen to 20,057 since the start of Israeli bombardment of the territory in October, Hamas-controlled health authorities said on Friday.

-In the past two days, some 390 people were killed, it said.
-A total of 53,320 people have been injured, including thousands of minors.
+In the past two days, some 390 people were killed, the Health Ministry in Gaza said.
+A total of 53,320 people have been injured, including thousands of children.

 The figures cannot be independently verified, but the UN and observers point out that the authority's figures have proved to be generally credible in the past.

-The Israeli military offensive to eliminate Hamas from Gaza was triggered by the worst massacre in Israel's history, carried out by terrorists from Hamas and other groups on October 7.
+The Israeli military offensive in Gaza was triggered by the worst massacre in Israel's history, carried out by gunmen from Hamas and other groups on October 7.

-About 1,200 people were killed in southern Israel and another 240 were taken hostage, some of whom were released during a brief truce.
+About 1,200 people, mostly civilians, were killed in southern Israel and another 240 were taken hostage, some of whom were released during a brief truce.

-Israel launched massive airstrikes on Gaza, followed by a ground offensive that began in late October.
+Israel launched massive airstrikes on Gaza with the stated aim of eliminating Hamas, followed by a ground offensive that began in late October.

+International calls have since then grown louder for a ceasefire as the civilian toll in Gaza rises.

+A vote in the UN Security Council on a possible ceasefire in Gaza was delayed again on Thursday, with permanent council member and Israel ally the US still seeking a text that it could vote for.

 Meanwhile, dozens of foreigners and Palestinians with dual citizenship were set to leave the embattled coastal strip on Friday, according to a list issued by the Palestinian border authority at the Rafah border crossing.